Performer, voice artist, songwriter, coach

 I took singing for granted.

-I had a varied performing upbringing involving methodist chapel, and a school with an outstanding musical focus, the Minack Theatre, Truro Cathedral, Duchy Opera, G & S, jazz, pop and punk bands, as well as theatre, public speaking and performing monologues.
+I had a varied performing upbringing involving methodist chapel, and a school with an outstanding performing focus, the Minack Theatre, Truro Cathedral, Duchy Opera, G & S, jazz, pop and punk bands, as well as theatre, public speaking and performing monologues.

 I have always been drawn to eclectic styles of music and have still love singing folk, jazz, pop, showtunes and world music as much as classical.